The quality and significance of the documents, photographs and films we preserve have been recognised by both Arts Council England and UNESCO UK.

-Near complete set of phone books for the whole country produced not only by BT, but also by its predecessors including Post Office Telecommunications, the National Telephone Company and other private companies.
-Dating back to 1880, the year after the public telephone service was introduced into Great Britain.
+We have a near-complete set of phone books for the whole country produced not only by BT, but also by its predecessors including Post Office Telecommunications, the National Telephone Company and other private companies.
+They date back to 1880, the year after the public telephone service was introduced into Great Britain.

-BT Archives holds a wide selection of printed sources relating to the history of communications, from major scientific breakthroughs and national events to histories of local exchanges and telecommunications pioneers.
+We keep a wide selection of printed sources relating to the history of communications, from major scientific breakthroughs and national events to histories of local exchanges and telecommunications pioneers.

 We also hold a wide selection of BT publications, such as annual reports and staff magazines, many of which are digitised and can be searched electronically in our searchroom.